-In order to minimize the need for further maintenance, vegetation will be promoted on all reconstructed surfaces to minimize wind and water erosion of the final cover system.
+In order to minimize the need for further maintenance, vegetation will be promoted to minimize wind and water erosion of the composite final cover system.

-3.3.5 Closure Completion
+3.3.5 Closure Completion in the Shortest Amount of Time

 To address the requirement that the closure be completed in the shortest amount of time consistent with recognized and generally accepted good engineering practices, an estimated closure schedule was calculated using durations consistent with generally accepted construction averages.
 It is estimated that closure will be completed within six months.